This guide is for use of factory 2JZGTE ecu's on NA-T with coil on plug conversion.

 See post 4

-for wiring up GM LQ9 coils and for using the stock ignitor/coil (both currently require an IGF simulator/faker).
+for wiring up GM LQ9 coils (requires an IGF simulator/faker).

 Parts for JDM ECU:

 TT ecu: Jdm Aristo or Supra ecu (aristo is more common and always auto; supra has auto and manual ecu's)

 injectors: 440cc (stock size and plug and play), or you can run up to 550cc reliably with a fuel controller

 airflow: TT Map sensor(2.3 bar) + Intake temp sensor IAT (universal is fine)

 coil on plugs: For vvti coils you need a ds62 ignitor (toyota version) (or dh61 lexus version).

 Heated o2 sensor works best but even the stock non-heated one works but a little longer to warm up when cold.

 You will also need 5 spare ecu pins to do the mod with vvti coils (recommended), 8 for doing mod with gte coils.